kirti455/EDA_StudentScores/README.md

-#Overview->
+###Overview->

-*This repository contains an Exploratory Data Analysis (EDA) of a dataset related to student scores.
-The dataset includes various features such as student demographics, test scores, and other relevant information.
+        *Conducted Exploratory Data Analysis (EDA) on a student scores dataset to uncover insights and trends.

+        *Analyzed distribution of marks in various subjects, identifying trends such as concentration of marks between 60 and 80.

+        *Explored relationships between demographic variables (such as parents' education level, ethnic group) and student performance.

+        *Investigated the impact of study hours and test preparation on students' marks.

+        *Utilized Python libraries including NumPy, Pandas, Matplotlib, and Seaborn for data analysis and visualization.

-#Final Observations->
+###Final Observations->

          *All the marks columns are forming a negatively skewed distribution.

          *Marks are mainly concentrated between 60 and 80.

          *The NrSiblings column is slightly positively skewed.

          *The majority of NrSiblings data is concentrated between 1 and 3.

          *Parents' education seems to have an impact on students' marks; higher degrees correlate with higher average marks.

          *Ethnic group E has higher average marks compared to other groups.

          *Males have higher average marks in math, while females have higher average marks in reading and writing.

          *As expected, students with a higher number of study hours tend to have higher average marks in each subject.

          *Students who completed TestPrep tend to have higher average marks in each subject.